Event Dates

 Other Parties

-- Awaiting Dates – Spectrum Dallas Pride Tea Dance – The Official Closing T Dance with Music by Joe Pacheco and Tyler Moore., from 4 pm at The Patio at S4.
+- Awaiting Dates – Spectrum Dallas Pride Tea Dance – The Official Closing T Dance with Music by guest DJs, from 4 pm at The Patio at S4.

 The Venue